AlperSevinc/ProgrammingAssignment2/README.md

              getmean = getmean)
 }
 ```
 The following function calculates the mean of the special "vector" created with the above function.
 However, it first checks to see if the mean has already been calculated.
-If so, it gets the mean from the cache and skips the computation.
-Otherwise, it calculates the mean of the data and sets the value of the mean in the cache via the setmean function.
+If so, it ```get```s the mean from the cache and skips the computation.
+Otherwise, it calculates the mean of the data and sets the value of the mean in the cache via the ```setmean``` function.
 ```
 cachemean <- function(x, ...) {
         m <- x$getmean()